 The following are contributing factors:

 Age.
 Loss of bone mass begins at about age 30 and continues throughout life.
-The quality of elderly’s bones is less healthy irrespective of bone mineral density.
-The majority of hip fractures (90%) occur in people aged 50 and older, in particular among women.
+The quality of the elderly’s bones is less healthy irrespective of bone mineral density.
+Most hip fractures (90%) occur in people aged 50 and older, particularly among women.

-Androgen deficiency in men due to primary or secondary hypogonadism accelerates bone loss to a similar rate as seen in menopausal women.
+Androgen deficiency in men due to primary or secondary hypogonadism accelerates bone loss at a similar rate as in menopausal women.

 Lack of calcium.
-Healthy and strong bones require a rich supply of calcium in the diet especially during the growth years.
-This is also to ensure the body has a good reserve of calcium because 99% of it is stored in the bones.
-Even after maximum bone mass has been achieved (around age 25), we still need to maintain adequate calcium intake in order to slow down bone loss for the rest of life.
+Healthy and strong bones require a rich supply of calcium in the diet, especially during the growth years.
+This also ensures the body has a good reserve of calcium because 99% of it is stored in the bones.
+Even after maximum bone mass (around age 25), we still need to maintain adequate calcium intake to slow down bone loss for the rest of life.

 Lack of activity.
 A sedentary lifestyle will lead to both bone and muscle weakness.
 Studies have shown that weight-bearing activities and the force of muscle pulling on the bones stimulate bone formation and retain calcium in the bones.

 Cigarette smoking.
-The relationship between bone loss and smoking has been confirmed by numerous studies.
+Numerous studies have confirmed the relationship between bone loss and smoking.

 Excessive alcohol.
-The diuretic effect of alcohol may cause excess loss of calcium and other minerals through the urine.
-Alcohol can also decrease the absorption of calcium from the intestines and cause deficiencies in vitamin D and magnesium – both of which are important to bone health.
+The diuretic effect of alcohol may cause excessive loss of calcium and other minerals through the urine.
+Alcohol can also decrease calcium absorption from the intestines and cause deficiencies in vitamin D and magnesium – both of which are important to bone health.

-Rheumatoid arthritis and certain endocrine diseases such as hyperparathyroidism could have serious consequence on bone health.
+Rheumatoid arthritis and certain endocrine diseases, such as hyperparathyroidism, could seriously affect bone health.

 Prevention of osteoporosis

-We can’t change fixed risk factors such as genetic factors or age, but osteoporosis may be prevented or reduced to a lesser degree by modifying those risk factors involving lifestyle and habits.
+We can’t change fixed risk factors such as genetic factors or age.
+Still, osteoporosis may be prevented or reduced to a lesser degree by modifying those risk factors involving lifestyle and habits.
 The ultimate aim is to stop fractures from happening.

 - Good nutrition is essential for healthy bones, muscles and joints.
 A diet with the right nutrients -calcium, vitamin D, proteins, fruits and vegetables – is the best way to prevent and manage osteoporosis.

-- Fruits and vegetables contain different types of vitamins and minerals, some or all of which have beneficial effect on bone formation and maintenance.
-Eat a good amount of vegetables and fruits daily to counteract the acidity produced by animal proteins.
+- Fruits and vegetables contain different types of vitamins and minerals, some or all of which have a beneficial effect on bone formation and maintenance.
+Eat a good amount of vegetables and fruits daily to counteract the acidity of animal proteins.

 - Calcium is an essential component of bones, and it is important for the heart, muscles and nerves to function properly.
 A daily intake of 1000 – 1200 mg is recommended.
 Cheese, milk, fatty fish, beans and seeds are rich in calcium.
-If diet is insufficient, take calcium supplements (common ones are calcium carbonate and calcium citrate) in divided smaller doses so that the body can absorb it better.
+If the diet is insufficient, take calcium supplements (common ones are calcium carbonate and calcium citrate) in smaller doses so the body can absorb them better.

-- Vitamin D helps the body to absorb calcium and a daily intake of 800-1,000 IU D is needed.
-Although vitamin D is made naturally by the skin and is available in food such as fatty fish and eggs, it may be necessary to include supplements for individuals age 50 and older, especially those who live a sedentary life.
-Vitamin D is available over the counter as vitamin D2 and vitamin D3 (cholecalciferol).
+- Vitamin D helps the body to absorb calcium, and a daily intake of 800-1,000 IU D is needed.
+Although vitamin D is made naturally by the skin and is available in food such as fatty fish and eggs, it may be necessary to include supplements for individuals age 50 and older, especially those who live sedentary lives.
+Vitamin D is available over the counter as vitamin D2 and D3 (cholecalciferol).

-- Regular weight-bearing and muscle-strengthening exercise such as walking, jogging, dancing and weight training are beneficial at any age.
-These activities stimulate bone formation and maintain bone density, thus reduce the likelihood of osteoporosis.
+- Regular weight-bearing and muscle-strengthening exercises such as walking, jogging, dancing and weight training are beneficial at any age.
+These activities stimulate bone formation and maintain bone density, thus reducing the likelihood of osteoporosis.
 However, if you already have osteoporosis or osteopenia, talk to your doctor first or get help from a physiotherapist before beginning any exercise programme.

 - Stop smoking and avoid excessive alcohol.

-In conclusion, the best strategy for prevention of osteoporosis is a lifetime habit of weight-bearing exercise, avoid smoking and alcohol, and getting good nutrition from plenty of fruits and vegetables, low-fat dairy, fish and poultry, nuts, and legumes.
+In conclusion, the best strategy for preventing osteoporosis is a lifetime habit of weight-bearing exercise, avoiding smoking and alcohol, and getting good nutrition from plenty of fruits and vegetables, low-fat dairy, fish and poultry, nuts, and legumes.